sonnyayran/scrape-list-wsoc/README.md

-# scrape-list-wsoc
+# Web Scraper
-Exports csv list of US women's soccer college program from Wikipedia.
+Scrapes Wikipedia.
+Exports CSV list of women's soccer programs in the US.